Recommended as Stock of the Week on November 8, 2025

 From recommendation (November 8, 2025)

-Bentley Systems - Infrastructure software with a moat advantage has a Leeway Score of 69.8/100, which is rated as Excellent.
+Bentley Systems Inc has a Leeway Score of 69.8/100, which is rated as Excellent.
 The Leeway Score combines business quality, fundamental evaluation, and valuation cycle into a comprehensive assessment.
 A higher score indicates stronger investment quality based on AI-powered fundamental analysis.

-Bentley Systems - Infrastructure software with a moat advantage is a company characterized by the following investment thesis: Bentley Systems, Incorporated, together with its subsidiaries, provides infrastructure engineering software solutions in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
+Bentley Systems Inc is a company characterized by the following investment thesis: Bentley Systems, Incorporated, together with its subsidiaries, provides infrastructure engineering software solutions in the Americas, Europe, the Middle East, Africa, and the Asia-Pacific.
 The company offers open modeling applications, such as MicroStation, OpenBridge, OpenBuildings, OpenFlows, OpenPlant, OpenRail, OpenRoads, OpenSite and OpenSite+, OpenTower, OpenTunnel, and OpenUtilities; and open simulation applications, including ADINA, AutoPIPE, LEGION, OpenPaths, Power Line Systems, RAM, SACS, SPIDA, and STAAD; and geoprofessional applications for modeling and simulation of near and deep subsurface conditions, including AGS, Central, GeoStudio, Imago, Leapfrog, MX Deposit, Oasis montaj, OpenGround, and PLAXIS.
 It also provides infrastructure cloud applications, such as ProjectWise, SYNCHRO, and AssetWise, as well as Cesium and iTwin platform that enables users to create and curate cloud native digital representations of physical infrastructure assets consisting of iTwin Capture, iTwin Engage, iTwin Experience, and iTwin IoT platforms.
 The company serves civil, structural, geotechnical, subsurface, process engineers, architects, geospatial professionals, city and regional planners, contractors, fabricators, and operations and maintenance engineers.
-The company was incorporated in 1984 and is headquartered in Exton, Pennsylvania.
+Bentley Systems, Incorporated was incorporated in 1984 and is headquartered in Exton, Pennsylvania.
 Bentley Systems Inc operates in the Technology / Software - Application industry is based in USA employs around 5,800 people.
-Bentley Systems Inc recently reported revenue of about 1.50B USD, a profit margin of 18.50%, return on equity of 24.91%, a market capitalisation around 10.50B USD, valuation multiples of roughly 40.7x earnings, 7x sales, 9.6x book value.
-Analyst consensus currently expects earnings per share of around 1.57 USD with year‑over‑year growth of 14.82%.
-Bentley Systems Inc has an ongoing dividend policy and pays around 0.28 USD per share (0.81% yield).
+Bentley Systems Inc recently reported revenue of about 1.56B USD, a profit margin of 18.12%, return on equity of 24.26%, a market capitalisation around 9.62B USD, valuation multiples of roughly 36.4x earnings, 6.2x sales, 7.8x book value.
+Analyst consensus currently expects earnings per share of around 1.58 USD with year‑over‑year growth of 14.46%.
+Bentley Systems Inc has an ongoing dividend policy and pays around 0.28 USD per share (0.89% yield).

 What are the key metrics for BSY.NASDAQ?